top of page

 Let us fight for your future.
 We’ll build the strongest defense possible.

 A: You may have a valid self-defense claim.
-Contact a lawyer immediately.
+Talk to a lawyer right away.

 If you’re facing assault or battery charges in Dallas-Fort Worth, don’t face the criminal justice system alone.
 At Pantheon Legal Group, we know how to challenge evidence, negotiate with prosecutors, and protect your name and future.